-- Close to three quarters (70%) of United Utilities customers we spoke to found the proposed plan acceptable. - Acceptability figures were broadly consistent among different age groups with no significant differences. - The business plan is more acceptable to participants that were invited to take part via email (73%) than via postal letter (65%), the differences was significant.
+- Close to three quarters (70%) of United Utilities customers we spoke to, found the proposed plan acceptable. - Acceptability figures were broadly consistent among different age groups with no significant differences. - A slightly higher percentage of females (74%) than males (67%) found the plan acceptable, but the differences were not significant.

 Figure 12.
 Q29 Based on everything you have seen and read about United Utilities' proposed business plan, how acceptable or unacceptable is it to you?
-Base: All HH participants (936)
+Base: All HH participants (946)